wilkiehoare66/On-the-sum-of-a-prime-and-a-square-free-number-coprime-to-integers-with-unbounded-prime-factors-GRH/README.md

 prime and a square-free number coprime to integers with arbitrarily many prime factors, under GRH"* by W. Hoare, E. S. Lee, and A. Pearce-Crump.

-**What this repository is, and is not.** Every theorem in the paper is proved analytically; unlike the companion work on `omega(k) <= 5`, there is **no exhaustive computational range** on which any result depends, and so no C++ here.
-What the paper does contain is a set of finite numerical claims — the finite checks inside the lemmas, the ten rows of Table 1, and the constants of `prop:largek` — and these three scripts certify all of them.
-All are assertion-driven and exit nonzero if any claim fails, so a reader can check every number in the paper with three commands.
+**What this repository is.** Every theorem in the paper is proved analytically;
+no result depends on an exhaustive search over a range of `n`.
+What the paper does contain is a set of finite numerical claims — the checks that close several of the lemmas, the ten rows of Table 1, and the constants of `prop:largek` — and these three scripts certify all of them.
+Each is assertion-driven and exits nonzero if any claim fails, so a reader can check every number in the paper with three commands, in under a minute.

 The paper is hosted separately; this repository holds only the certificates.